Understanding Tax Liability on Sports Betting Winnings

 Taxpayers must report their gambling winnings as income on their tax returns.
 To deduct gambling losses, individuals must itemize their deductions using Schedule A. However, the deduction for losses can't exceed the amount of gambling income reported.

-Moreover, it's worth noting potential upcoming changes in tax laws.
-Specifically, in 2026, there are proposed changes that could limit the deduction of gambling losses to 90% of reported gambling income.
+📅 In 2026, proposed changes could limit the deduction of gambling losses to 90% of reported gambling income.
 This adjustment could elevate overall tax liabilities for gamblers.

 Careful attention to recordkeeping and understanding of current regulations is advisable for anyone engaged in gambling activities.